-In this section, we concentrate on the temperature and the moisture correction and nudging, which are required for global downscaling.
-In Figure 1, the power spectra of global kinetic energy at two different sigma levels are shown with those of R2 (up to total wavenumber n=62), CTL, TEMP, NoQ, and forecast (FCST) (up to n=126).
-TEMP is the experiment with temperature and moisture nudging, while in NoQ moisture correction and nudging have been removed from TEMP.
-The computation of the spherical harmonic spectra by Koshyk and Hamilton (2001) was used to make Figure 1.
+In Figure 1, the power spectra of global kinetic energy at two different sigma levels are shown with those of R2 (up to total wavenumber n=62), CTL, TEMP1, TEMP2, and forecast (FCST) (up to n=126).
+FCST is a run without any nudging applied.
+The computation of the spherical harmonic spectra by Koshyk and Hamilton (2001) is followed.
 For the wavenumber less than 20, the power spectra of R2 and CTL are almost identical, indicating that the large-scale nudging is working correctly at both levels (wavenumber 20 corresponds to about 2000 km wavelength at the equator).
-The FCST spectra deviate from those of R2 at small wavenumbers (ultra long wave scales) after 10 days, indicating the predictability limit due to model error when no nudging is applied.
+It is interesting to note that the FCST spectra deviate from those of R2 at small wavenumbers after 10 days indicating deviation from analysis in the large scale if no nudging is applied.

-For the wavenumbers larger than 20, the difference between R2 and CTL is apparent.
-Particularly for R2, the spectra quickly drop down around wavenumber 40, but CTL keeps its monotonical decrease up to wavenumber 120 at low levels and up to 90 at upper levels.
-This energy gain between 40 and 120 indicates that the dynamical downscaling is producing reasonable small scales.
-This can be seen from the nearly constant -5/3 spectra slope particularly at upper levels (Figure 1a).
-In addition, the spectra of CTL and FCST for wavenumbers larger than 20 stay almost the same, indicating that the large-scale nudging is working and is not significantly impacting the small scale generated by the high-resolution model.
+For the wavenumbers larger than 20, the difference between R2 and CTL becomes apparent.
+Particularly for R2, the spectra quickly drop down around wavenumber 40, but CTL keeps its monotonical decrease up to wavenumber 120 at low levels and 90 at upper levels.
+This energy gain between 40 and 120 indicates that the dynamical downscaling is producing realistic small scales.
+In addition, the spectra of CTL and FCST for wavenumbers larger than 20 stay almost the same.
+This implies that the large-scale nudging is working and is not significantly impacting the small scale generated by the high-resolution model.

-Although the energy spectra seem to be reasonable in CTL, large scale systematic deviation from Reanalysis was found in the tropical stratospheric height field (Figure 2).
-The error consists of wavenumbers 1 and 2 with its maximum at the equator.
-From further investigations with a number of sensitivity experiments, it was found that this large scale systematic error was partially created by the global model used in the downscaling.
-It was also found that, even in the R2 assimilation, a very similar systematic error occurred in the 6 hour forecast guess, which was corrected by the objective analysis (not shown).
-Leaving the temperature field unnudged enhanced the bias, amplifying it to 3-4 degrees Kelvin in several days in our global downscaling.
-The corresponding error in height reached 60-80 m.
-The cause of this problem might be related to the lack of initialization in the reanalysis, but a study of this error is beyond the scope of this paper.
-This significant bias in height was not found in previous dynamical downscaling studies using RSMs (Kanamaru and Kanamitsu, 2007a, 2007b) because the horizontal scale of the systematic error was larger than the regional domain, and a correction of area averaged temperature was enough to fix the problem.
-Another reason might be that the regional downscaling was performed in extra-tropical latitudes where UV damping is sufficient to control the temperature bias.
+Although the energy spectra seem to be reasonable in CTL, large scale systematic deviation from Reanalysis in the height field in the stratosphere was found (Figure 2).
+The systematic error is made of wavenumbers 1 and 2 with its maximum at the equator.
+From further investigations, it is found that this large scale systematic error is created by the global model used in the downscaling.
+It is also found that, even in the R2 assimilation, a very similar systematic error is created in the 6 hour forecast guess, which is corrected by the objective analysis.
+Leaving the temperature field unnudged enhances the bias, amplifying it to 3 - 4 degrees Kelvin in several days.
+The corresponding error in height reaches 60-80 m.
+The cause of this problem is unclear and finding it is beyond the scope of this paper.
+Such a significant bias in height has not been found in previous dynamical downscaling studies using RSMs (Kanamaru and Kanamitsu, 2007a, 2007b).
+This is partly because the horizontal scale of the systematic error is simply larger than the regional domain, and a correction of area averaged temperature is enough to fix the problem.
+Another reason might be that the downscaling is performed in extra-tropical latitudes where UV damping is sufficient to control temperature bias.